-As the demand for green fancy color diamonds grows, professionals who market them will benefit from increased knowledge and key talking points about this rare type of stone.
-One such example being that a unique characteristic of green diamonds is the fact that they are the only type of diamonds that obtain their color long after they are formed.
+As the demand for green fancy color diamonds grows, professionals who market them will benefit from increased knowledge and key talking points about these rare stones.
+For example, a unique characteristic of green diamonds is the fact that they are the only colored diamonds that obtain their color after they are formed.

-This article by Daniel Howell summarizes the essential information that you need to know about green fancy color diamonds during the selling process.
+This article by Dr. Daniel Howell summarizes essential information about green fancy color diamonds that will be useful when selling them.

-Of all the fancy colours that diamonds can exhibit, green is the only one that can be naturally created once the diamond has been transported to the surface.
-All other colours are produced while the diamond is deep in the Earth under high temperatures and pressures, either by impurities in the carbon lattice (e.g. yellow, blue) or deformation of it (e.g. brown, red / pink).
-Natural green colour is the result of radiation damaging the diamond.
-This can occur when the diamond is still in the volcanic pipe (kimberlite) that brought it to the surface, or even if it has been eroded out from there and found in a river / alluvial deposit.
-If the diamond resides very near, or in contact with, another mineral or fluid that contains a high concentration of radioactive elements (e.g. uranium) then it can have an affect on it.
-The radiation emitted by the radioactive minerals or fluids, penetrates the diamond and knocks carbon atoms out of the diamond’s crystal lattice, creating holes or vacancies.
-It is this defect, or imperfection in the diamond lattice, that causes the absorption of predominantly red light, resulting in us perceiving green colour.
+Of all the fancy colors that diamonds can exhibit, green is the only one that can be created naturally once the diamond has been brought to the surface.
+All other colors are produced while the diamond is deep within the Earth under high pressure and at high temperatures, either by impurities in the carbon lattice (in the case of yellow and blue diamonds) or by its deformation (in the case of brown and red / pink diamonds).
+A natural green color is the result of radiation damaging the diamond.
+This can occur when the diamond is still in the volcanic pipe (kimberlite) that brought it to the surface, or even once it has been eroded from there and found in a river or alluvial deposit.
+If the diamond resides in close contact with another mineral or fluid that contains a high concentration of radioactive elements (e.g. uranium), that can affect it.
+The radiation emitted by the radioactive minerals or fluids penetrates the diamond and knocks carbon atoms out of the diamond’s crystal lattice, creating holes or vacancies.
+It is this defect, or imperfection in the diamond lattice that causes the absorption of predominantly red light, which results in perceived green color.
 Radiation damage can also occur when the diamond is deep in the Earth.
-However, the high temperatures the diamonds reside at are likely to cause the defects to change, reducing the green colour and potentially changing it to brown or adding a yellow component .
+However, the high temperature at which the diamond resides in the Earth is likely to cause the defects to change, reducing its green color and potentially changing it to brown or adding a yellow component .

 FCRF MEMBER?
 Login Here